russellmorgan/russellmorgan.github.io/src/posts/run-gun.md

 ---
 layout: post.html
 title: Run and Gun VR Game
-intro: About the time I decided to make a game that combines endless running and guns for the Oculus Quest, having never done anything significant in VR before.
+intro: This post is about the time I decided to make a game that combines endless running and guns for the Oculus Quest, having never done anything significant in VR before.
 thumbnail: thumbnail-run.jpg
 tags:
 - post